-As of August 31, 2021, the Companies were in compliance with the covenants in the indenture governing the 2028 Notes.
+As of November 30, 2021, the Companies were in compliance with the covenants in the indenture governing the 2028 Notes.

-On August 2, 2021, the Companies issued \$350.0 million principal amount of 4.625% Senior Notes due 2029 in a private offering pursuant to Rule 144A and Regulation S under the Securities Act.
+On August 2, 2021, the Companies issued \$350 million principal amount of 4.625% Senior Notes due 2029 in a private offering pursuant to Rule 144A and Regulation S under the Securities Act.
 The 2029 Notes were issued at a price of 100.00% of the principal amount to yield 4.625%.

 The 2029 Notes mature on August 1, 2029.
 Interest is payable on the 2029 Notes on February 1 and August 1 of each year.
 The 2029 Notes are senior, unsecured obligations of the Company and rank equally in right of payment to all of the Company's existing and future senior debt and senior in right of payment to all of the Company's existing and future subordinated debt.
 The 2029 Notes are effectively subordinated to any of the Company's existing and future secured debt, to the extent of the value of the assets securing such debt.
-The obligations under the 2029 Notes are jointly and severally guaranteed by the Guarantors.
-The obligations under the 2029 Notes are required to be guaranteed by all of the Company's Restricted Subsidiaries (as defined by the indenture governing the 2029 Notes), other than (i) subsidiaries that have assets with a book value of not more than \$2.0 million and that do not guarantee certain other indebtedness and (ii) Unrestricted Subsidiaries (as defined by the indenture governing the 2029 Notes).
-All of the Company's subsidiaries are Guarantors, with the exception of AW Mortgage, which holds the interests in the Company's two unconsolidated mortgage joint ventures, and which has been designated an Unrestricted Subsidiary pursuant to the indenture governing the 2029 Notes.
-As of and for the fiscal quarter ended August 31, 2021, AW Mortgage recognized equity in earnings of \$1.8 million and had \$4.2 million of assets and no liabilities.
+The obligations under the 2029 Notes are required to be guaranteed by the Guarantors.
+The obligations under the 2029 Notes are required to be guaranteed by the same subsidiaries that are required to guarantee the 2028 Notes and 2030 Notes.
+All of the Company's subsidiaries are Guarantors, with the exception of AW Mortgage.